- Front end

-For the past five years I’ve worked at bookassist, a hotel technology company based in Dublin and Madrid.
+Prior to freelancing I worked at bookassist for five years, a hotel technology company based in Dublin and Madrid.
 While there I designed, coded and delivered websites for dozens of hotels across Ireland and Europe.
-You can find a selection of the sites I’ve worked on below.
+You can find a selection of those sites I’ve worked on below.

 - Icecream for Aliens

-I am a short story writer, and have been publishing pieces online at Distorte.com for more than seven years.
-You can find a selection of stories from that website below.
+I write fiction, and have been publishing short stories online at Distorte.com for more than eight years.
+You can find a selection of stories at that website below.

-For the last two years (2011 & 2012) I have participated in Januariad, during which I outputted one short story for every weekday in January.
-That work has been archived here.
+In 2013 I was published in The South Circular, a quarterly e-journal of short stories produced in Dublin.
+In January of 2011, 2012 and 2013 I participated in Januariad, during which I outputted one short story for every weekday of that month.
+The stories have been archived here.
 In 2011 I published two short stories in defunct Dublin culture magazine The Social.

-Recently I have begun a publishing concern with Helene Pertl called HP & Gleeson.
-Hand-screenprinted objects containing my writing are beginning to appear for sale at that location, beginning with a childrens’ book, Penguin Pie, and much more to follow soon.
+I also run a publishing concern with bookmaker and illustrator Helene Pertl called HP & Gleeson.
+Hand-screenprinted childrens' books containing my stories are available for sale at that location, most recently A Giraffe at the Door.

 - Into the Clutch She asked Jason, one morning, about the previous night’s party, but he stared at her wall-eyed over his bowl of porridge.
 ‘The people,’ repeated Alice.
 ‘Last night.
 Visiting your parents.’
 He shrugged almost invisibly in his loose dressing gown.
 ‘I don’t wake up at night,’ he said.